jonathanbutler7/squares/README.md

 The hash table and 1d array solutions focus on the React paradigm for state management, namely the `useState` hook.

 The document selector API solution is not necessarily a React-appropriate solution, because it directly manipulates the DOM.
-But I wanted to try it out as an experiment because it querying the DOM circumvents a lot of the logic that is required by manipulating application state.
+But I wanted to try it out as an experiment because querying the DOM circumvents a lot of the logic that is required by manipulating application state.

 **Note:** I broke this project down into different directories in an effort so organize shared resources between solutions 1 and 2.